Twisted logarithmic complexes of positively weighted homogeneous divisors

 \centerline{\bf Introduction} \bsn Let $D$ be a reduced divisor on a complex manifold $X$ of dimension $n$.
 Let $L$ be a rank 1 local system on the complement $U:=X\stm D$ with $\la_k$ eigenvalues of the local monodromies of $L$ around each global irreducible component $D_k$ of $D$.
 Choosing complex numbers $\al_k$ with $e^{-2\pi i\1\al_k}\eq\la_k$, we have a locally free $\OO_X$-module $\Lc_X$ of rank 1 endowed with a meromorphic integrable connection $\naal$ which has a pole along $D$ and calculates the local system $L$ on $U$.
 Choosing local defining functions $f_k$ of $D_k\sst X$, it can be defined {\it locally\1} by using the {\it twisted differential} \htt{1}{}

-and trivializing $\Lc_X$, where $\Om_X^j(\log D)$ is the sheaf of logarithmic forms, see \cite{SaK}.
+\nin and trivializing $\Lc_X$, where $\Om_X^j(\log D)$ is the sheaf of logarithmic forms, see \cite{SaK}.
 We can apply the Hartogs extension theorem to see the independence of $\Lc_X$.
 (This is well known at the normal crossing locus of $D$, see \cite{De}.) \sk Setting $\M_X(L):=\Lc_X(*D)$, we get the {\it meromorphic de Rham complex}

+\nin which is the de Rham complex associated with a meromorphic connection in the classical sense, see \cite{De}.
 This is isomorphic to $\R(j_U)_*L$ in the derived category $D^b_c(X,\C)$ with $j_U:U\into X$ the inclusion (by reducing to the normal crossing case, see \cite{De}).
-Note that $\M_X^0(L)=\M_X(L)$, since $\DR_X$ is shifted by $n$. \sk Employing the logarithmic differential forms, we can get the {\it logarithmic subcomplex} \htt{2}{}
+Note that $\M_X^0(L)=\M_X(L)$, since the de Rham functor $\DR_X$ is shifted by $n$ as usual. \sk Employing the logarithmic differential forms, we can get the {\it logarithmic subcomplex} \htt{2}{}